 With the UN's COP26 conference taking place in the UK in November 2021, discussions about climate change and the urgency of transitioning to a lowcarbon economy have been high on the political and corporate agenda in the past year.
-This is reflected in the increasing expectations of companies to establish a pathway to net zero carbon emissions, and the new regulatory requirement in the UK to report against the Task Force on Climate-related Financial Disclosures (TCFD).
-For Tate & Lyle, this focus on the environment brings both risks and opportunities: nearly everything we make begins life in the natural world, whether it's a kernel of corn, a grain of tapioca or a leaf of stevia.
+This is reflected in the increasing expectations of companies to establish a pathway to net zero carbon emissions, and the new regulatory requirement in the UK to report against the three of our four large US corn wet mills, Task Force on Climate-related Financial Disclosures (TCFD).
+For Tate & Lyle, this focus on the environment brings both risks would become part of Primient.
+Having and opportunities: nearly everything we make begins life in the natural world, whether it's a kernel of corn, a grain of tapioca or a leaf of stevia.
 This makes it all the more important that we take care of the planet for its own health and the future health of our business.